InMode Ltd. (INMD) and the Battle of Fundamentals vs. Technicals

 UBS gave a rating of “Buy” to INMD, setting the target price at $28 in the report published on September 03rd of the previous year.

-During the last 5 trading sessions, INMD rose by +5.18%, which changed the moving average for the period of 200-days by -50.37% in comparison to the 20-day moving average, which settled at $29.60.
-In addition, InMode Ltd. saw -61.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INMD fell by -23.44%, which changed the moving average for the period of 200-days by -61.47% in comparison to the 20-day moving average, which settled at $26.88.
+In addition, InMode Ltd. saw -70.29% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for INMD